The rack congruence condition and half congruences in racks: Introduction

 The required condition is that the equivalence relation must respect both rack operations, in the sense that

 An equivalence relation satisfying this condition is called a \emph{rack congruence}.
-However some authors, such as Fenn and Rourke~\cite{fenn-rourke-1992} and Ryder~\cite{ryder-1993,ryder-1995}, have omitted the condition on the inverse rack operation and defined a rack congruence as an equivalence relation respecting the primary rack operation $\rt$ only.
-We show that, while this is sufficient for finite racks, it is not in general sufficient for infinite racks.
+While some authors such as Bonatto and Stanovsk\'y~\cite{bonatto-stanovsky-2021} have required a rack congruence to respect both operations, others such as Fenn and Rourke~\cite{fenn-rourke-1992} and Ryder~\cite{ryder-1993,ryder-1995} have omitted the condition on the inverse rack operation, and defined a rack congruence as an equivalence relation respecting the primary rack operation $\rt$ only.
+Our goal in this paper is to clarify this situation.
+We show that, while respecting the primary rack operation only is sufficient for finite racks, it is not in general sufficient for infinite racks.
 We do this by constructing explicit examples of ``half congruences'': equivalence relations that respect exactly one of the two rack operations.